Areas of Expertise

-College of Law Dean Emeritus Doug Blaze has served on the college’s faculty since 1993, when he joined as the director of clinical programs.
-He served as dean of the College of Law from 2008 to 2015 until he returned to full-time teaching and serving as director of the college’s Institute for Professional Leadership, which he co-founded.
+College of Law Interim Dean Doug Blaze has served on the college’s faculty since 1993, when he joined as the director of clinical programs.
+He previously served as dean of the College of Law from 2008 to 2015 until he returned to full-time teaching and serving as director of the college’s Institute for Professional Leadership, which he co-founded.
 He has also served as director of the Center for Advocacy and Dispute Resolution and interim associate dean for academic affairs.

 Before coming to UT, Blaze was a member of the law faculty at Arizona State University and helped establish a community-based legal service clinic.
 He also practiced with the firm of Fennemore Craig in Phoenix, where his practice involved commercial and tort litigation.

 Blaze helped establish a new AALS Leadership Section, and is presently serving as chair-elect of the section.
 Blaze previously served on the ABA council on legal education and admission to the bar standards review committee, the AALS membership review committee, and the TBA evolving legal markets committee.
 He was appointed as an inaugural member of the Tennessee Supreme Court Access to Justice Commission in 2009, and served as chair from 2014 to 2016.

 Blaze is co-author of Developing Professional Skills: Criminal Law, Tennessee Criminal Law: Cases and Materials and The Law of Negligence in Arizona.
 His work has been published in the law reviews of Arizona State University, Georgetown University, Santa Clara University, University of Mississippi, the University of Tennessee, and the College of William and Mary.